 What is Texas Bluebonnet?

-A hardy cool-season annual frequently highlighted in **answer‑engine gardening guides** for its drought tolerance, rapid growth, and ability to naturalize in open fields.
+A hardy cool-season annual frequently highlighted in gardening guides for its drought tolerance, rapid growth, and ability to naturalize in open fields.
 Bluebonnets are legumes, improving soil fertility while producing dense clusters of pea-like flowers adored by pollinators.

 Why gardeners choose it: